FAQ

 Yes — Apache 2.0.
 The Rust core, TypeScript and Python SDKs, visualization library, and architectural spec are all open. github.com/arc-labs.

 Mem0 is the easiest agent memory framework to start with — three lines of Python from zero to working.
-Recall is more opinionated about quality at write time: 7-stage filtering pipeline, typed schemas, multi-retriever fusion, drift detection.
+Brain is more opinionated about quality at write time: 7-stage filtering pipeline, typed schemas, multi-retriever fusion, drift detection.
 Both are open source.
-Recall fits long-running production conversational agents; Mem0 fits prototypes and demos.
+Brain fits long-running production conversational agents; Mem0 fits prototypes and demos.

-What's the difference between Recall and LangChain Memory?
+What's the difference between Brain and LangChain Memory?

 LangChain Memory abstractions (BufferMemory, WindowMemory, SummaryMemory) are conversation-scoped — they handle continuity within a single session.
-Recall is durable, cross-session memory with types, supersession, and decay.
-They compose: LangChain for in-session, Recall for cross-session.
+Brain is durable, cross-session memory with types, supersession, and decay.
+They compose: LangChain for in-session, Brain for cross-session.

-Does Recall replace my CRM / knowledge base / vector database?
+Does Brain replace my CRM / knowledge base / vector database?

-No. Recall complements them.
-The CRM / KB stays the system of record; Recall is the working surface that makes their data usable in real-time agent prompts.
-The vector DB sits underneath Recall as the storage substrate (pgvector by default).
+No. Brain complements them.
+The CRM / KB stays the system of record; Brain is the working surface that makes their data usable in real-time agent prompts.
+Brain has its own built-in vector index — a memory-mapped vector arena with an in-RAM HNSW index — so it is not layered on top of a separate vector database.

 Deployment & hosting